ccao-data/data-architecture/dbt/models/shared_columns.md

 ## char_in_ground_pool

 {% docs shared_column_char_in_ground_pool %}
-This is a TRUE / FALSE indicator where residential valuations is attempting to identify pools.
-These are coded by class of 297 and a user1 value of 13.
-Because it is in ongoing development; it is not currently used for modeling or in open data.
+This is a boolean indicator where Residential Valuations is attempting to identify pools.
+These are coded by an outbuilding (`OBY` table entry) with class of 297 and an Improvement Type (`OBY.USER1`) value of 13.
+Because it is in ongoing development, this indicator is not currently used for modeling or in open data.
 {% enddocs %}

 ## char_land_sf